-Dallas Arboretum hosted a show by Seattle Glass artist Dale Chihuly, when elements of glass art mixed with nature to create a kaleidoscope of fall colors.
-We love going to the Arboretum in Spring when the hundreds of blooming tulips make you wonder if you have been transported to the Tulips gardens of the Netherlands.
-Fall colors are hard to come by in Dallas, so when we heard about the installation, we didn’t want to miss it since Arboretum is one of the few places where you can see pumpkin patches and some fall foliage.
+Elements of glass art mixed with nature created a kaleidoscope of fall colors at the Dallas Arboretum during a show hosted by Seattle Glass artist Dale Chihuly.
+We love going to the Dallas Arboretum in Spring when the hundreds of blooming tulips make you wonder if you have been transported to the Tulips gardens of the Netherlands.
+Fall colors in Dallas are hard to come by, so we didn’t want to miss it when we heard about the installation.
+The Arboretum is one of the few places in Dallas where you can see pumpkin patches and some fall foliage.

 Chihuly, is one of the most prolific and influential glass artists of his generation, with works in more than 200 museum collections worldwide including the Louvre in Paris.
 In Texas, he has permanent installations at the Dallas Museum of Art – the Hart Window in the Atrium Café, the San Antonio Museum of Art and the San Antonio Public Library.